yswc8/yswc8.github.io/_posts/2023-12-21-CMU course review.md

 ! are the ones that are particularly time consuming for me.

-✰ are the ones that are worth taking.
+✰ are the ones that are particularly worth taking.

 ## Freshman Year